 The meadow was reintroduced in 1998 following a wildflower survey.
 It was designated a site of county importance in 2000 and provides a valuable habitat for insects and small mammals.
 It is managed in the traditional way by a cut once a year in late summer.
 More information about the meadow can be seen on an interpretation panel nearby.

-The park contains many facilities including a 250m2 splash pad (new for 2017), large play area, challenging play equipment for teenagers, multi sports court, kickaround goals, tennis courts, table tennis tables, outdoor fitness equipment, sculptures, meadow with copse, open grassland, a cafe and free car parking.
+The park contains many facilities including a 250m2 splash pad, large play area, challenging play equipment for teenagers, multi sports court, kickaround goals, tennis courts, table tennis tables, outdoor fitness equipment, sculptures, meadow with copse, open grassland, a cafe and free car parking.